pedrovgs/Shot/README.md

 public void theActivityIsShownProperly() {
         Activity mainActivity = startMainActivity();
        /*
          * Take the actual screenshot.
-At the end of this call the screenshot
+At the end of this call, the screenshot
-         * is stored on the device, and the gradle plugin takes care of
+         * is stored on the device and the gradle plugin takes care of
          * pulling it and displaying it to you in nice ways.
          */
         Screenshot.snapActivity(activity).record();